Milestone developments in quantum Information and No-Go theorems: Duration (1970-2000)

-\section{Duration (1981-1990)}
+\section{Duration (1970-2000)}

-The time period (1981-1990) deals with the milestone development of no-cloning theorem.
-In 1982, a major result of no-cloning in quantum physics is discovered by William Wootters and Wojciech Zurek\cite{noclone1} and independently by Dennis Dieks\cite{noclone2}.
-The no-cloning theorem states that, it is not possible to clone an unknown quantum state.
+This period is most significant for the theoretical development of quantum information and known for producing the idea of reversible computation by C.Bennett~\cite{rv} and also by T.Toffoli~\cite{tofo} who invented the first reversible n-bit quantum gates which are heavily used in the circuit model of quantum computation.
+Another milestone development is the foundation of Holevo bound.
+A.Holevo has established the upper bound for amount of information that can be contained in a quantum system~\cite{hv}.
+Then one of the first attempts to create the quantum information theory was made by R.Ingarden, a Polish mathematical physicist, who published a seminal paper entitled ``Quantum information theory" in 1976~\cite{qi1}.
+This work generalizes Shannon's information theory~\cite{sh1} for quantum mechanics of open systems.
+With the progress of quantum information theory, the idea towards quantum computing was proposed by Yu.Manin~\cite{qc} in 1980.
+Then R.Feynman argued~\cite{Feynman:1982} that for simulation of quantum systems one should use computational devices based on quantum physics, since such simulation tasks are very hard for classical computers.
+In 1982, a major result of no-cloning in quantum physics was discovered by W.Wootters and W.Zurek~\cite{nc1} and independently by D. Dieks~\cite{nc2}.
+The no-cloning theorem states that it is not possible to clone arbitrary quantum states.
 This theorem became the milestone for quantum information.
-We are inclined to discuss this theorem with its proof in sect (7.2).
-With this majour development, Paul Benioff proposed a first theoretical model for quantum computation based on quantum Hamiltonian\cite{qm}.
-He did first attempt to quantize the Turing machine and the framework of quantum Turing machine has taken place.
-The concept of entanglement has already taken birth during 1935 and 1936 with the debate of Albert Einstein and Erwin Schrödinger \cite{entan1,entan2}.
-The advantage of entanglement and no-cloning theorem together captured the discovery of quantum cryptography done by Artur Ekert in 1991\cite{AkEkert1991}.
-The development of quantum cryptography open the new filed of secure quantum communication, which is very promising to this date.
+We are inclined to present this theorem with its proof in Sect.
+4.1.
+With this majour development, P.Benioff proposed a first theoretical model for quantum computation based on quantum Hamiltonian~\cite{qm}.
+He made the first attempt to quantize the Turing machine and the framework of quantum Turing machine has taken place.
+The concept of entanglement has already taken birth during 1935 and 1936 with the debate of A.Einstein and E.Schrödinger \cite{entan1,entan2}.
+The advantage of entanglement and no-cloning theorem together captured the discovery of the first protocols for quantum cryptography (quantum key distribution) done by Ch.Bennet and G.Brassard in 1984~\cite{BB:84} and A.Ekert in 1991~\cite{AkEkert1991}.
+The development of quantum cryptography opened the new field of secure quantum communication, which is very promising to this date.